Fake plastic models of alternatively safe ‘Korean fast food‘ meals for purchase.

 I love my veggies but I’ll tell you a secret–when I came to Korea it took me over half a year to get used to either its… strange variety or occasionally, soiled presentation.
 What I’m talking about is dirt!
 Veggies are occasionally sold straight from the soil to your shopping cart .
 This isn’t only at your local outdoor markets; sometimes, in grocery stores too.

 I’m not 100% certain why Koreans choose to leave the dirt on their vegetables (i.e. carrots, potatoes,etc…); but I suspect it has to do with the idea of displaying produce that’s homegrown, natural and unprocessed.

-How fresh can you take it?
-What’s your Fear Factor limit?
+How fresh do you like your food?
+What’s your Fear Factor Food limit?